basharast/PPSSPP-UWP-ARM/README.md

 - Use and type into text fields (even on touch devices)
 - Use network features like remote play
 - Start games by launching the file directly

-## XBOX (x64)
-Please visit [XBOX DevStore](https://xboxdevstore.github.io/), I host only ARM releases

-the major part of the UWP improvements were merged already into the official repo.

-## Surface (ARM64)
-- Please note Qualcomm and Windows are no longer support ARM32 (which what I do)
-- Good news is the ARM64 is officially adopted [Click here](https://www.ppsspp.org/download/)
-- My work is focus on legacy support for older devices and ARM devices that still support ARM32

 ## Roadmap
 My main focus is on ARM architect but I will do my best to push a good support for the x64 version